RocketDerp/April14_2025/Quotes_Pile/Lemmy2026A/Highlights/2026-02-10_Reddit_Cult.md

 &nbsp;

 The cult faith on Reddit social is that more mocking, more jokes, more insulting Trump will remove Trump from office.
-That taunting a crazy / dementia / senile man of 80 years old who had the most powerful military weapons
+That taunting a crazy / dementia / senile man of 80 years old who has the most powerful military weapons is a *good idea*.
+The cult is constantly taunting and mocking.
+It is a feedback loop between Truth Social and Reddit media systems.

 Reddit comment creators and shit-posting users are enablers to Trumpism / MAGA.
-They are not free thinkers and do not promote free thinking.
-They are slavish reactionary thinkers who constantly import MAGA content from Twitter and Fox News to spread it as far and as wide as possible.
+Donald Trump is a leader of shit-posting and shit-commenting and Reddit is a cult of following Trump as a leader.
+Reddit users are not free thinkers and do not promote free thinking.
+Reddit users are slavish reactionary thinkers who constantly import MAGA content from Truth Social, Twitter and Fox News to spread it as far and as wide as possible.
+Reddit platform has become a cult temple of compulsive addiction gatherings... to Trump images, MAGA topics, and Trump writings.

 &nbsp;